 - SITE OFFICE: is the control point for the site with vehicles entering the facility generally passing the site office where load inspection / waste assessments occur to ensure only approved waste types are accepted shall occur. - 2.
-RECYCLING CENTRE: Currently no recycling centre is available on this landfill.
-However, Council has applied through the Waste Less Recycle More program for a grant to establish on-site recycling with the collected materials to be transported off site to a MRF at Narrabri or Gilgandra.
-The grant application will be determined in July 2019 - 3.
-LANDFILLED AREA: operates for burial of around 5000 tonnes per annum of waste materials including General Solid Wastes, Commercial & Industrial Waste, Construction & Demolition Waste as well as Asbestos (as examples).
+RECYCLING CENTRE: Currently no recycling centre is available on this Landfill. - 3.
+LANDFILLED AREA: operates for burial of around 5,000 tonnes per annum of waste materials including General Solid Wastes, Commercial & Industrial Waste, Construction & Demolition Waste as well as Asbestos (as examples).
 The 'active' landfilling area, where amounts of exposed waste would be expected, is not specifically shown as the area moves frequently within the general Landfilled Areas shown in the Site Services & Infrastructure Plans (Appendix 30)

 The extent of the Landfilled Areas (as shown at Appendix 30) is indicative (not survey located).
-Council has recently adopted a final landform design and filling/staging plans as prepared by geo technical consulting engineer Robert H Amaral which form part of the site contractor's duties to be followed
+Council has recently adopted a final landform design and filling/staging plans as prepared by Geotechnical Consulting Engineer Robert H Amaral which form part of the site contractor's duties to be followed.

 There are areas of the site upon which waste management related activities now occur and these are shown as being within Landfilled Areas (i.e. placed over the top of former waste disposal areas).
 This is important in the case of fires etc where underlying materials should be known.
-Generally these relate to the resource recovery areas described following.
+Generally, these relate to the resource recovery areas described following.